mksipe/mksipe/posts/passsettings.md

 password    required      pam_deny.so
 ```

-What this addition does makes it so that passwords now are required to be at least 16 caracters long, require a lowercase, uppercase, digit, special character, and no dictionary words within a password.
+This addition makes it so that passwords now are required to be at least 16 characters long, need a lowercase, uppercase, digit, unique character, and no dictionary words within a password.

 #### Set User Access Control